 Until very recently, guys basically had just the two options when it comes to soap:

-We could either use one of the cheap, big-name brand soaps that are full of chemicals and tend to leave your skin (or at least, my skin) feeling flaky and dry.
+We could either use one of the cheap, big-name brand soaps that are full of chemicals and potentially toxic ingredients, and tend to leave our skin feeling flaky and dry.

 Or, we could refinance our homes to buy a natural or organic soap that was not only insanely expensive, but also fragranced with flowers and other decidedly feminine scents.

 The good news is that today things are different, and there’s no shortage of soap, shower gel and body wash aimed directly at men.

 Some of the new soaps on the market are great, while others look, smell and feel like someone squirted a shot of hand soap into a bottle of Windex and labelled it “Ocean Surf.”

 I recently spent a few weeks showering with Dr. Squatch’s pine tar scented soap, a natural soap made specifically for men, to find out how it stacks up in terms of quality, price and overall effectiveness.

 Read on to learn the full results of my Dr. Squatch review and find out if their soap is worth shelling out for.